MicrosoftDocs/mixed-reality/mixed-reality-docs/using-the-hololens-emulator.md

 ## Deploying apps to the HoloLens emulator

 1. Load your app solution in Visual Studio 2015.
+    >[!NOTE]
-* Note: When using Unity, build your project from Unity and then load the built solution into Visual Studio as usual.
+    >When using Unity, build your project from Unity and then load the built solution into Visual Studio as usual.
 2. Ensure the Platform is set to **x86**.
 3. Select the **HoloLens Emulator** as the target device for debugging.
 4. Go to **Debug > Start Debugging** or press **F5** to launch the emulator and deploy your app for debugging.